 This fundraising effort is part of Poetry Despite/Music Despite (Eternal War Requiem)

-The project emerged out of Hughes' personal reflections on Benjamin Britten’s War Requiem (originally written for the 1962 consecration of the new Coventry Cathedral), the nine poems by World War I poet Wilfred Owen featured in the War Requiem, and maestro Karim Wasfi’s “spontaneous compositions,” solo cello performances held at sites of recent bombings in Iraq.
-These works, along with Hughes's own memories of being a US soldier in Iraq in 2003-2004, resonate with each other.
-They facilitate connections between the current state of endless war and its historical antecedents.
+The project emerged out of my personal reflections on Benjamin Britten’s War Requiem (originally written for the 1962 consecration of the new Coventry Cathedral), the nine poems by World War I poet Wilfred Owen featured in the War Requiem, and maestro Karim Wasfi’s “spontaneous compositions,” solo cello performances held at sites of recent bombings in Iraq.
+These works, along with my own memories of being a U.S. soldier in Iraq in 2003-2004, resonate with each other.
+They facilitate connections between our current state of endless war and its historical antecedents.
 Aptly, Wasfi has said of his cello performances: “I was connecting everything: death, spirits, bodies, life.”
-Hughes was inspired to do something similar.
+I was inspired to do something similar.

-is comprised of three core elements.
-The first re-imagines each of Owen’s War Requiem poems, placing this historic work into a contemporary context.
-These re-imagined works of poetry and hip-hop are accompanied by solo cello performances by maestro Wasfi and presented within the structure of the traditional Latin Mass for the Dead, the same structure Britten used for the War Requiem.
-These performances are being transformed into a limited edition LP record.
+The second element of the project reimagines each of Owen’s War Requiem poems, placing this historic work into a contemporary context.
+These reimagined works of poetry and hip-hop were performed live at the BALTIC Centre for Contemporary Art in Gateshead, UK in February 2019.
+Each poetry performance was accompanied by a solo cello performance by maestro Wasfi and presented within the structure of the traditional Latin Mass for the Dead, the same structure Britten used for the War Requiem.

-is on display at the BALTIC Centre for Contemporary Art until June 2019.
+was on display at the BALTIC Centre for Contemporary Art from February through June 2019.

 For more information visit poetrydespite.online

-Go Fund Me campaign cover photo source CNN
+Go Fund Me campaign cover from Karim Wasfi.